M66B/FairEmail/docs/FAQ-in-rID.md

 If you have at least once a day internet connectivity, it is sufficient to synchronize messages just for one day.

 Note that you can set the number of days to *keep* messages for to a higher number than to *synchronize* messages for.
 You could for example initially synchronize messages for a large number of days and after this has been completed reduce the number of days to synchronize messages for, but leave the number of days to keep messages for.
+Setelah mengurangi jumlah hari untuk menyimpan pesan, Anda mungkin ingin menjalankan pembersihan di pengaturan lain-lain untuk menghapus file lama.

 In the receive settings you can enable to always synchronize starred messages, which will allow you to keep older messages around while synchronizing messages for a limited number of days.